naomi-mali/api-retrospective/README.md

 ### Search and Discovery
 ---

-13. Search Retrospectives and Profiles
+12. Search Retrospectives and Profiles
     - User Story: *As a user, I can search for retrospectives and profiles to find specific content and users.*
     - Endpoints:
       - GET /api/search/retrospectives - Search retrospectives by keyword.
       - GET /api/search/profiles - Search profiles by username or keyword.

-14. Discover Highlights
+13. Discover Profiles
-    - User Story: *As a user, I can explore a curated feed of highlights to find inspiration and new connections.*
+    - User Story: *As a user, I can explore a curated feed of Profiles to find inspiration and new connections.*
     - Endpoint:
       - GET /api/retrospectives/discover - Discover a curated feed of retrospectives.